 STEP ONE: Admit you have a problem.

 Yes, Houston, there is a problem.
 Climate change is happening and it is affecting the world around us.
-For those of us who live and work in this world it means that resources we rely on or are charged with managing or protecting are not going to be behaving as we’ve come to expect them to.
+For those of us who live and work on Earth, it means that resources we rely on or are charged with managing or protecting are not going to behave as we’ve come to expect them to.

-This means we need to broaden our perspective enough to recognize what’s changing and to consider how to respond to and prepare for it in order to achieve our desired outcomes—for conservation, resource management or development.
+Climate change requires us to broaden our perspective to recognize what’s changing and to consider how to respond and prepare in order to achieve our desired outcomes—for conservation, resource management, or development.
 Ignoring climate change in informed decision-making does not prevent it from adversely affecting you.
-Rather it increases your vulnerability and will likely result in missed opportunities to avoid calamity and improve outcomes.
+Rather, it increases your vulnerability and will likely result in missed opportunities to avoid calamity and improve outcomes.

 STEP TWO: Engage and learn.